gottingen/turbo/docs/cn/getting_started.md

 ## tcmalloc: 1.7-2.5

-flare does **not** link [tcmalloc](http://goog-perftools.sourceforge.net/doc/tcmalloc.html) by default.
+turbo does **not** link [tcmalloc](http://goog-perftools.sourceforge.net/doc/tcmalloc.html) by default.
 Users link tcmalloc on-demand.

 Comparing to ptmalloc embedded in glibc, tcmalloc often improves performance.
 However different versions of tcmalloc may behave really differently.
-For example, tcmalloc 2.1 may make multi-threaded examples in flare perform significantly worse(due to a spinlock in tcmalloc) than the one using tcmalloc 1.7 and 2.5.
+For example, tcmalloc 2.1 may make multi-threaded examples in turbo perform significantly worse(due to a spinlock in tcmalloc) than the one using tcmalloc 1.7 and 2.5.
 Even different minor versions may differ.
 When you program behave unexpectedly, remove tcmalloc or try another version.

 Code compiled with gcc 4.8.2 and linked to a tcmalloc compiled with earlier GCC may crash or deadlock before main(), E.g: